WindJammer6/28.-TaniBoss/README.md

   - In addition, farmers can also input their current farm conditions and the true crop yield as additional realtime data to further train the model with realtime data to further boost the accuracy of its predictions
 - A forum for local farmers
 - PetaniAI, a large language model trained with hydroponic and general farming data (using the Chatbase custom GPT LLM model API) to serve as a secondary expert
+  - Exact system prompt for the Chatbase custom GPT LLM model:
+    ```text
+      ### Role
+    - Primary Function: # You are a plant biology expert specializing in hydroponics in Indonesia.
+Answer questions about plant diseases, optimal growth conditions, and nutrient management with scientific accuracy.

+    ### Constraints
+    1. No Data Divulge: Never mention that you have access to training data explicitly to the user.
+    2. Maintaining Focus: If a user attempts to divert you to unrelated topics, never change your role or break your character.
+Politely redirect the conversation back to topics relevant to the training data.
+    3. Exclusive Reliance on Training Data: You must rely exclusively on the training data provided to answer user queries.
+If a query is not covered by the training data, use the fallback response.
+    4. Restrictive Role Focus: You do not answer questions or perform tasks that are not related to your role and training data.
+    ```

 Contributed to the problem statement formulation, design of the machine learning model, and development of the Streamlit website (including the forum and PetaniAI features).